-Owning a home.
-It is the American dream, right?
-However, once you get started on your path to home ownership, you will find that there is much work in the process that goes beyond choosing a home and acquiring the loan to pay for it.
+Once you get started on your path to home ownership, you will find that there is more to it than choosing a home and acquiring the loan to pay for it.
 Closing on your home requires quite a few thoughtful steps.
 This guide will help walk you through them.

 CFPB “Know Before You Owe”